Solar panels being installed on a roof by workers in hard hats.

 Covered Products

-Solar energy systems that convert the sun’s rays into electricity.
+Solar Photovoltaic Systems that convert sunlight into electricity.

 Background

-Photovoltaic panels (modules) use the sun’s light for the creation of electricity that can be used to power lighting, plug loads, cooling systems and any other component with the goal of diminishing use of fossil fuels.
+Photovoltaic panels (modules) use sunlight for the creation of electricity.
+They can be used to power lighting, plug loads, cooling systems, and any other component to diminish the use of fossil fuels.

-These modules are part of a designed system that includes inverters, installations, and connections to an electrical distribution system.
-Photovoltaic modules are available at various price points, efficiency levels and capacities (output wattage); hence, each application for PV must be analyzed to decide which technology and system design for that application is the most appropriate.
+These modules are part of a PV system that includes inverters, balance of system components, and interconnections to an electrical distribution system.
+Photovoltaic modules are available at various price points, efficiency levels, and power ratings (wattage); hence, each application for PV must be analyzed to decide which technology and system design for that application is the most appropriate.

 Definitions